freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 - Verify that the ``/tmp/journalist.txt`` file on ``dom0`` contains valid configuration information using the command ``cat /tmp/journalist.txt`` in the ``dom0`` terminal.

 - If you used an *Admin Workstation* USB drive, or you don't intend to copy a password database to this workstation, safely disconnect the USB drive now.
-In the ``vault`` file manager, select **+ Other Locations** and eject the TailsData volume, then disconnect the USB drive.
+In the ``vault`` file manager, right-click on the **TailsData** sidebar entry, then select **Unmount** and disconnect the USB drive.

 Copy SecureDrop login credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~